henlina90/instashare-social-media/README.md

 ## Dev Setup

-To get this project running locally, you will need to configure your environment variables in which will require you to create an account with Sanity.io and Google Cloud.
+To get this project running locally, you will need to configure your environment variables in which will require you to create an account with [Sanity](https://www.sanity.io/) and [Google Cloud](https://cloud.google.com/).

 ### Getting Started